-In analysed rayons of the Ivano-Frankivsk oblast, for example, more than half of "article 69" revenues come from the land tax.
-As it is presented in the table 3, territorial variation of revenues from this source is very significant, even after territorial amalgamation and creation of relatively large hromada units.
+In the analyzed rayons of Ivano-Frankivsk oblast, for example, more than half of "article 69" revenues come from the land tax.
+As it is presented in the table 4, territorial variation of revenues from this source is very significant, even after territorial amalgamation and creation of relatively large hromada units.
 In Halich rayon the difference between the highest and lowest per capita value is more than 30 times, in Kosiv rayon it is more then 6 times and in Verkhovina rayon almost twice (the case for equalizing land tax is discussed in detail in section 5).